 Screen shot of Fisherman Bay with Lopez Village access marked with red dot

-If you have a navigation chart, you will find the stairs is almost directly opposite the red dolphin nav. aid marking the submerged spit at the bay entrance. (this means you will drive your boat within a couple hundred feet of the stairs, you cant miss em.)
+If you have a navigation chart, you will find the stairs is almost directly opposite the red dolphin nav. aid in marking the submerged spit at the bay entrance.
+(This means you will drive your boat within a couple of hundred feet of the stairs, you can't miss em.)

-I said there were two access points, the other is south of the red dot about 1-2 blocks, its a low bank off a gravel parking lot with no signs.
-The stretch between the two accesses is not public beach ( see comments) but I would simply go right to the metal stairway pull my dinghy up and tie it to one of the galvanized legs.
+The other beach access is south of the red dot (toward Fisherman Bay) about 1-2 blocks, it's a low bank gravel parking lot with about fifty feet of frontage.
+There are no signs.
+The stretch between the two accesses is not a public beach.
+Be sure to drag your dinghy all the way up and tie it to the stairs.
+At the highest tides, the beach is pretty much gone.

 This Years Baby Deer Crop in the San Juans is alive and well on Lopez Island